Google Brings Speed To Mobile Web

 Google is doing their best to improve the web experience on the phone.
 When you’re using your smart phone, clicking that link on Facebook to a news story or opening the browser to check for film schedules used to be a cringe-inducing experience.
 Even if you are using fast network and with a high-end phone, the web today is excruciatingly slow to use.

-To solve those problems, there is a development called progressive web apps, or PWAs, that the professional IT services team of Google helped create, and which Google’s developers are currently promoting.
+To solve those problems, there is a development called progressive web apps, or PWAs, that the team of Google helped create, and which Google’s developers are currently promoting.
 With PWAs, using the web becomes similar to using an app.
 Websites load faster, work in places without network connection, and send notifications when you receive messages.

 It’s a great development when we talk about easier access to the Internet.
 It doesn’t matter if you are a Windows, Mac or Android user – you are still on the Internet.